top of page

 Fast forward to 2nd December 2011 and much to fans dismay, Universal Orlando made the shock announcement that the ride would be closing forever.

-It is what it is unfortunately, but The Wizarding World of Harry Potter will always be slightly tainted (for me) for that reason alone.
 The only BIG remnants left from Amity are the hanging shark photo op and the Amity Island Lobster Co. building.
 There are various Jaws Easter Eggs hidden throughout the Harry Potter section of the park that replaced Amity though.

 Amity Six took its final voyage at Universal Studios Florida January 2nd 2012 with skipper Michael.
 By the next morning, Amity Island was walled off and demolition had begun.
 You can see the final voyage video below.